seanng/agency/README.md

 ## Tech Stack

 Each client app includes:

 - **NextJS 15** with App Router and TypeScript
 - **Tailwind CSS v4** for styling
 - **Next Intl** for internationalization (en, es, fr)
 - **Payload CMS** for content management
 - **Shared ESLint and TypeScript configurations**

+## How to use

+### Step 1: Create Draft

+- Create a copy of `ai/draft-project-template.md` -> `ai/<project-name>.md`
+- Project Name naming convention = `<client-name>-<web/app>`
+- Fill out fields.
+Add examples to `ai/examples/`

+### Step 2: Generate Round of Designs

+- In Claude Code, ensure you're running the latest Opus model.
+Run `/gen-round <project-name>`

+### Step 3: Choose Base Design

+- In the newly created project folder, create a copy of the design you like the most from `apps/<project-name>`.
+- If you don't like any of the designs, go back to Step 2.
+Be clear about what you didn't like from the existing designs, and what you want to see differently
+- Choose to iterate over 1 landing section at a time, if possible.
+This makes it easier and designs will be generated faster.

+### Step 4: Iterate on Base Design

+- Keep iterating on Base Design.
+Directly or generate multiple if working on it section by section.

+### Step 5: Create Project

+- Once happy with designs, create a new NextJS project in the apps folder.
+- To do so, open Claude Code and run `/create-project <project-name>`

 ## Quick Start

 1. **Install dependencies**:

    ```bash
    pnpm install
    ```

 2. **Create a new client app**:

    ```bash
    pnpm create-client my-project-name
    ```